shreepads/linux-onedrive-backup/README.md

 1. Verify the hash of the reassembled full GPG file with the original.
 If any discrepancies are found compare the hashes of the split GPGs, one or more download may have been corrupted.

-1. Decrypt the gpg file using the long passphrase
+1. Decrypt the gpg file using the passphrase

    `$ gpg important-2020-03-30.zip.gpg`

-1. Unzip the folder
+1. Check the zip file's integrity and unzip it.